purescript-contrib/purescript-argonaut-core/README.md

   -> a
 ```

-That is, `foldJson` takes six functions, which all must return values of some
+That is, `caseJson` takes six functions, which all must return values of some
-particular type `a`, together with one `Json` value. `foldJson` itself also
+particular type `a`, together with one `Json` value. `caseJson` itself also
 returns a value of the same type `a`.

-A use of `foldJson` is very similar to a `case ... of` expression, as it allows
+A use of `caseJson` is very similar to a `case ... of` expression, as it allows
 you to handle each of the six possibilities for the `Json` value you passed in.
 Thinking of it this way, each of the six function arguments is like one of the
 case alternatives.